agentmilindu/hello-github-actions/README.md

-## Welcome to "Hello World" with GitHub Actions
+## Welcome to "	Randon name generator" with GitHub Actions

-This course will walk you through writing your first action and using it with a workflow file.

-**Ready to get started?
-Navigate to the first issue.**
+This will generate a rendom human readable name.
+You can use this for naming you versions like Ubuntu does, etc.